BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ## Choosing a checkpoint for generating your input images

 You can use any SD checkpoint you like to generate your input images, although it's essential that the model you choose has seen (and can generate) representative examples like your character.
-I've been creating photorealistic made-up characters, and I've found [Deliberate](https://civitai.com/models/4823/deliberate) (v2) to be a good, flexible checkpoint for that, but there are plenty of other checkpoints available on sites like [CivitAI](https://civitai.com/).
+I've been creating photorealistic made-up characters, and I've found [Realistic Vision v2.0](https://civitai.com/models/4201/realistic-vision-v20) to be a good, flexible checkpoint for that, but there are plenty of other checkpoints available on sites like [CivitAI](https://civitai.com/).

 ## Setting up an input prompt